abublihi/tazyyef/README.md

 1. **Create an Integration** — Give it a name; a unique key is auto-generated (e.g., `mock-a1b2c3d4`)
 2. **Add Scenarios** — Define endpoint, method, matching conditions, and the mock response
+3. **Import from Postman** — Paste a Postman v2 collection JSON to preview and import endpoints
+4. **View Traffic Logs** — Monitor all mock API requests and responses
-3. **Test Scenarios** — Use the built-in test panel to send requests and verify responses
+5. **Test Scenarios** — Use the built-in test panel to send requests and verify responses

 ### Mock API